 Given those root causes, the committee asked interviewees, what are the most effective programs for delinquency prevention and youth rehabilitation.
 Many Commissioners and outside partners stressed the importance of starting early, i.e. in elementary school, to address underlying issues.
-Elementary school is a time when children are more impressionable and less influenced by peer pressure.
-So, they can more easily be guided in new directions and helped with intervention.
+Elementary school is a time when children are more impressionable and less influenced by peer pressure, and they can more easily be guided in new directions and helped with intervention.
+In 2021 interviews, several partners suggested that while less impressionable, middle schoolers are still able to be steered in a positive direction and should also be a part of the Commission's focus.
 Given economic stresses on working parents, affordable and preferably free after-school programs were named as important preventative programs.
 The Boys & Girls Clubs of the Peninsula were named as good examples.
-However, emotional support is not enough for at-risk youth, our interviewees told us.
+However, emotional support is not enough for underserved youth, our interviewees told us.
 Youth need to be taught practical skills and given tools for navigating the world as well, such as educational support, job skills training for high school students, and practical life skills at all ages.
 As just one example, the Big Lift supports very young children in achieving third-grade reading level by third grade, which is critical for all other learning beyond third grade.

-In addition, especially our partners in County departments said, our at-risk youth need more help with mental health issues and substance abuse.
+In addition, especially our partners in County departments said, our underserved youth need more help with mental health issues and substance abuse.
 External partners placed a stronger emphasis on this need than Commissioners did in their interviews.
 Partners in County departments pointed to their programs that they say are working: supervision by Probation, drug testing, teaching empathy through community service, and work by police departments in early intervention, parent education and diversion programs.